 We stayed at the Scuba Lodge hotel for one night and enjoyed some beautiful water views.
 During that time we had their Thursday night BBQ and a breakfast, but also came by their restaurant another time as well for dinner.
 They have a beautiful set up right by the water with half the tables in the sand and a few under cover indoors.
 Usually the tables are pretty empty and you can find a spot on the sand without a reservation but it’s recommended to make a reservation for the Thursday night BBQ.
 The service was very friendly but it often takes the servers quite a bit of time to come around.
 The prices are pretty reasonable here and features more casual classics.

 Recommendations: The breakfast is extremely well priced!
-We got 3 eggs and bread for 10 fL (~$6 USD)!
-We also really enjoyed the Thursday night BBQ which was a buffet.
+I got 3 eggs and bread for 10 fL (~$6 USD)!
+I also really enjoyed the Thursday night BBQ which was a buffet.
 It is 45 fL($25 USD) each and you have unlimited sides and 4 different types of meat (chicken skewer, fish, hamburger, steak).
 It is only served at 7:30pm though so you have to be on time.
 I’d recommend coming a bit earlier to start with some drinks and to enjoy the beautiful sunset.

 Avoid: I wasn’t that big of a fan of their dinner menu.
-I chose the lionfish ceviche (21.50 fl) as a starter but the meat is quite a chewy texture and not much flavor.
+I chose the lionfish ceviche (21.50 fl) as a starter but the meat is quite chewy and not much flavor.
 Additionally I got the Aros Moro (27.50 fl) which are like croquettes and came with almost the same “ceviche” on the bottom as my starter and was quite disappointing.

 Saint Tropez Oceanclub

 The Saint Tropez restaurant is just next door to their pool and hotel.
 The infinity pool is quite new and clean with beach chairs and cabanas available for you to use.
 The restaurant is open all day from 8am till 11pm and there’s different different menu items depending on the time.
 Most of the seats are right by the ocean side but there are a few booths near the pools as well.
-The venue is actually an “Oceanclub” and I think gets more lively towards the nighttime but we went for breakfast.
+The venue is actually an “Oceanclub” and I think gets more lively towards the nighttime but I went for breakfast.
 I really liked the vibe, the service was friendly but also chill.
 They didn’t have an issue with me having a smoothie by the pool or a guy walking into the pool with his orange juice.

 Recommendations: I went for the Panini Italy ($9USD) and it tasted much better than expected and awesome for the price!
-The theme of food tasting better than photos is also true here as it doesn’t look particularily appetizing in the photo below.
+The theme of food tasting better than photos is also true here as it doesn’t look particularly appetizing in the photo below.
 There is a fee of 15 guilders (~$8 USD) per person for entrance if you don’t stay at the hotel.
 However, we went for breakfast and then also ordered drinks when we used the cabanas and did not get charged for the entrance fee.

 Avoid: There wasn’t much I disliked about Saint Tropez.
 Their dinner prices are pretty high but it depends on what you order.

 We also visited a few other places in Pietermaai for snacks but I didn’t include them as they weren’t full meals.
 I hope this guide helped you decide where to eat!
-I usually avoid restaurants attached to hotels, but at Curacao, the little strip of Bijblauw, Scuba Lodge, and Saint Tropez were our favorite to hang out.
+I usually avoid restaurants attached to hotels, but at Curacao, the little strip of Bijblauw, Scuba Lodge, and Saint Tropez were my favorite places to hang out.